-Section 16(a) of the Exchange Act requires our executive officers, directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the SEC.
+Section 16(a) of the Exchange Act requires our named executive officers, directors and persons who own more than 10% of our common stock to file reports of ownership and changes in ownership with the SEC.
 SEC regulations require us to identify anyone who failed to file a required report or filed a late report during the most recent fiscal year.
-Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons that no Forms 5 were required for such persons, we believe that, during the fiscal year ended December 31, 2012, our executive officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them.
+Based solely on our review of the copies of such forms received by us, or written representations from certain reporting persons that no Forms 5 were required for such persons, we believe that, during the fiscal year ended December 31, 2013, our named executive officers, directors and 10% stockholders complied with all Section 16(a) filing requirements applicable to them, except that John Chamberlain, our President and Chief Executive Officer and a member of our Board of Directors, filed a Form 4 on June 5, 2013 for a transaction that occurred on May 31, 2013.